Configure and validate Windows Defender Antivirus network connections

 Validate connections between your network and the cloud

-After whitelisting the URLs listed above, you can test if you are connected to the Windows Defender AV cloud and are correctly reporting and receiving information to ensure you are fully protected.
+After whitelisting the URLs listed above, you can test if you are connected to the Windows Defender Antivirus cloud service and are correctly reporting and receiving information to ensure you are fully protected.

 Use the cmdline tool to validate cloud-delivered protection:

-Use the following argument with the Windows Defender AV command line utility (mpcmdrun.exe) to verify that your network can communicate with the Windows Defender AV cloud:
+Use the following argument with the Windows Defender Antivirus command line utility (mpcmdrun.exe) to verify that your network can communicate with the Windows Defender Antivirus cloud service:

 You need to open an administrator-level version of the command prompt.
 Right-click the item in the Start menu, click Run as administrator and click Yes at the permissions prompt.
-This command will only work on Windows 10, version 1703.
+This command will only work on Windows 10, version 1703 or higher.

-See Use the mpcmdrun.exe commandline tool to configure and manage Windows Defender Antivirus for more information on how to use the mpcmdrun.exe utility.
+See Manage Windows Defender Antivirus with the mpcmdrun.exe commandline tool for more information on how to use the mpcmdrun.exe utility.

 Attempt to download a fake malware file from Microsoft:

-You can download a sample file that Windows Defender AV will detect and block if you are properly connected to the cloud.
+You can download a sample file that Windows Defender Antivirus will detect and block if you are properly connected to the cloud.

 Download the file by visiting the following link: